keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ### POST Request
-You may encounter an API which is not exactly [RESTful](/extend/generic-extractor/tutorial/rest/) and requires that you query the API using [HTTP POST method](/extend/generic-extractor/tutorial/rest/#method).
+You may encounter an API which is not exactly [RESTful](/extend/generic-extractor/tutorial/rest/) and has to be queried using the [HTTP POST method](/extend/generic-extractor/tutorial/rest/#method).
-Assume that you have an API with endpoint `getUsers` expecting empty HTTP POST request.
+Assume that you have an API with the endpoint `getUsers` that expects an empty HTTP POST request.
 The endpoint then returns the following response:

 {% highlight json %}